 Naturally, we will also store which payment method, PSP, merchant account, and Paddle legal entity was used.
 But just knowing this plus the outcome is not enough.
 We also store an identifier representing the matched rule.
 It’s also crucial to store a reference of the version of the rule to make sure we can account for any changes made to the rule over time.

-We store this data for every payment processed by Paddle, regardless of outcome.
+We store this data for every transaction, regardless of outcome.
 It is then replicated and made available in a data warehouse using a data pipeline developed by Paddle’s data engineering team.

 Once prepared, Paddle’s product analysts use this information to conclude outcomes from split tests, produce new rules, and develop new hypotheses for testing.